icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/icerpc-multiplexed-transports.md

 ```

 The icerpc protocol sends requests and responses over a multiplexed connection by creating a dedicated bidirectional
 stream for each request + response pair.
-It creates a unidirectional stream for each oneway request, since a oneway
+It creates a unidirectional stream for each one-way request, since a one-way
 request has no response.

 ```mermaid